statechannels/go-nitro/nitro-protocol/readme.md

 Smart contracts which implement nitro protocol for state channel networks on ethereum.
 Includes javascript and typescript support.

-There is an accompanying documentation [website](https://protocol.statechannels.org/).
+:new: There is an accompanying documentation [website](https://statechannels.github.io/go-nitro/).

 A full description of nitro protocol and it's capabilities can be found in a [whitepaper](https://eprint.iacr.org/2019/219).